In this article, you’ll learn what is laser beam machining?, How it works? Explained its parts, working principle with diagram.

 One of the main limitations of the laser is that it cannot be used to cut metals that have high heat conductivity or high reflectivity, e.g., Al, Cu, and their alloys.
 In addition, the process has the following disadvantages :

 - Its overall efficiency is extremely low (10 to 15%).

 - The process is limited to thin sheets.

 - It has a very low material removal rate.

 - The machined holes are not round and straight.

 - The laser system is quite inefficient since the life of the lash lamp is short.

-Laser beam machining is one of the beat conventional matching, any solid material which can be melted without decomposition can be cut with the laser beam.
-So that’s it, we have discussed everything about laser beam machining but still, if you have any doubt or questions you can ask in the comments.
+Laser beam machining is one of the best conventional machinings.
+Any solid material which can be melted without decomposition can be cut with the laser beam.
+So that’s it, we have discussed everything about this topic, but still, if you have any doubts or questions, you can ask in the comments.

 Thanks for reading.

 - Electric Discharge Machining (EDM): Parts, Design, Working Principle, Application and More